Item # CPG004B

 Campagnolo finishes off the Bora One 50s with a few more thoughtful details.
-The oversized rear flange nets additional stiffness for power transfer that takes advantage of the rims' aerodynamic profile and smooth bearings.
+The oversized rear flange gains additional stiffness for quicker power transfers for a responsive ride.
 The included quick releases have also been redesigned with an eye toward weight loss and aerodynamics.
-Returning features include the signature G3 spoke pattern, which absorbs road noise and improves power transfer, and rim balancing that offsets the nominal imbalance caused by the valve stem hole and associated hardware.
-Campy constructs and lays-up all of the carbon for the Boras in Vicenza, and every piece is X-rayed to scan for imperfections.
+Returning features include the signature rear G3 spoke pattern, which helps balance spoke tension, improves power transfer, and helps balance the rim so the nominal imbalance caused by the valve stem hole and associated hardware is eliminated.
+Campy constructs and lays-up all of the carbon for the Boras in Vicenza, and every piece is X-rayed, scanning for any imperfections.

 - A carbon fiber wheelset for maximum velocity on the road

 - 50mm depth is fast while still stable if it's windy out

 - 24.2mm width works with modern, wider tires

 - Ceramic USB bearings are 50% smoother than steel for speed